sunilmallya/agentdiff/README.md

 **The missing audit trail for AI-generated code.**

+AgentDiff is a CLI tool that hooks into Claude Code and tracks every file change with its prompt, reasoning, and task context.
+Think `git blame`, but for the *why* behind AI-generated code.
+Works with any language, any codebase.

-Point at any line.
-See the prompt that caused it, the reasoning behind it, and whether it was supposed to happen.
+Point at any line and see who wrote it, agent or human, the prompt that caused it, and the reasoning behind the change.
+Agent metadata is automatically attached to commits as git notes, so PR reviewers get the full context without leaving `git log`.

 ## Install